Skip to main content

 See Tabs to learn how to register tab components.

-Using the params option you can specific a simple object that is accessible in both the panel and tab renderer.
+Using the params option you can specify a simple object that is accessible in both the panel and tab renderer.
 To update these parameters after the panel has been created see Update Panel.

 const panel: IDockviewPanel = api.addPanel({